-Local Mitigation Action Plan, Tarrant County (2015)
+Tarrant County Hazard Mitigation Action Plan (2015, 2020)

 Mitigation should form the foundation of every emergency management agency's plans and procedures.
 Emergency management agencies must adopt mitigation practices to reduce, minimize, or eliminate hazards in their community.
 The Tarrant County Local Mitigation Action Plan (LMAP) identifies the hazards faced in the community, vulnerabilities to these hazards, and mitigation strategies for the future.
 The plan fulfills the requirements of the Federal Disaster Mitigation Act as administered by the Texas Division of Emergency Management (TDEM) and the Federal Emergency Management Agency (FEMA).
+The 2020 Action Plan included cordination between Tarrant County, City of Fort Worth, and most all other cities in Tarrant County.